thomasrobertgee/recipe-app/README.md

 - **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
 - **User Preference Management:** A dedicated profile page where users can save their household size and select dietary requirements and allergies.
 - **AI-powered recipe generation** that uses a user's saved preferences to create tailored recipes.
+- A dedicated page with a structured form for managing weekly specials.
-- **Interactive Shopping List:**
-    - A dynamic list with intelligent ingredient consolidation.
+- **Interactive Shopping List:** A dynamic list with intelligent ingredient consolidation and a persistent checklist.
-    - A persistent checklist that remembers a user's selections.
-    - **Price estimation** for individual items and a running total cost.
 - Full CRUD functionality for recipes and specials.
 - Clean, responsive card-based layout and interactive modal view for recipes.
+- **Modern toast notifications** for providing feedback on user actions.

 ---